JKU-ICG/vis_project_template/README.md

 ## 1. Project Proposal

 Fill out the `sub_01_proposal.ipynb` file and indicate the workloads for each student in the `sub_01_workload.json` file.

-Make sure that the names in the workload file match with the `team-info.json` and that the workloads sum up to 1.
+Make sure that the file includes your correct team name, that the names in the workload file match with the `team-info.json` and that the workloads sum up to 1.

 **Push the files to GitHub by 23:59 on 11 November, 2024.**
 (Check Moodle for any updated deadlines.)

 ## 2. Intermediate Project Submission

 Fill out the `sub_02_intermediate.ipynb` file and indicate the workloads for each student in the `sub_02_workload.json` file.

-The workloads must sum up to 1.
-Make sure that the names in the workload file match with the `team-info.json` and that the workloads sum up to 1.
+Make sure that the file includes your correct team name, that the names in the workload file match with the `team-info.json` and that the workloads sum up to 1.

 You can use the submission notebook for your experiments and to show your progress, but please keep a clear separation between any experimental outputs and the actual submission.